Naseband/SAMP-AutoChatWipe/README.md

 Include it in every Script that can potentially send client messages.

-__Important__: If the Script is a Filterscript, define *FILTERSCRIPT* before including *autochatwipe.inc*.
+__Important__: If the Script is a Filterscript, define *FILTERSCRIPT* before including.
 Otherwise it may execute twice.
 The Gamemode Script will always be the master Script.

 # Defines/Settings